guusj/books/Warbreaker_BrandonSanderson.md

 She was also a hypocrite.
 Now she knew what it was to be truly humble.
 Compared to that, her former life seemed more brash and arrogant than any colorful skirt or shirt.
 She did believe in Austre.
 She loved the teachings of the Five Visions.
 Humility.
 Sacrifice.
 Seeing another’s problems before your own.
 Yet she was beginning to think that she—along with many others—had taken this belief too far, letting her desire to seem humble become a form of pride itself.
 She now saw that when her faith had become about clothing instead of people, it had taken a wrong turn.
 She wanted to learn to Awaken.
 Why?
 What did that say about her?
 That she was willing to accept a tool her religion rejected, just because it would make her powerful?
 No, that wasn’t it.
-At least, she hoped it wasn’t it.
+At least, she hoped it wasn’t.
 Looking back on her recent life, she felt frustrated at her frequent helplessness.
-And _that_ felt like part of whom she really was.
+And _that_ felt like part of who she really was.
 The woman who would do anything to be sure she wasn’t helpless.
 That was why she’d studied so hard with the tutors in Idris.
 That was also why she wanted to learn how to Awaken.
-She wanted as much information as she could, and wanted to be prepared for the problems that might come at her.
+She wanted as much information as she could get, and wanted to be prepared for the problems that might come at her.
 She wanted to be capable.
 That might be arrogant, but it was the truth.
 She wanted to learn everything she could about how to survive in the world.
 The most humiliating aspect of her time in T’Telir was her ignorance.
 She wouldn’t make that mistake again.
 She nodded to herself.
 _Time to practice, then_, she thought, returning to the room.
 Inside, she pulled out a piece of rope—the one that Vasher had used to tie her up, the first thing that she had Awakened.
 She’d since retrieved the Breath from it.